HossamGouda/HossamGouda/README.md

 Software Engineer || Full Stack Developer
 -----------------------------------------

-I like to computer science very passionate to add knowledge for my self .
+I like computer science very passionate to add knowledge for myself.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [hos.gouda90@gmail.com](mailto:hos.gouda90@gmail.com)